Kamran-Afzali/Kamran-Afzali.github.io/_posts/neuro_data.md

 ## Data science tools for neuroimaging

-In previous chapters, we saw that there is plenty of things that you can do with general-purpose software and data science tools.
-Many of the examples used data from neuroimaging experiments, but the ideas that we introduced – arrays and computing with arrays, tables and how to manipulate tabular data, scientific computing, and data visualization – were not specific to neuroimaging.
-In this chapter, we will discuss data science approaches that are specifically tailored to neuroimaging data.
-First (in Section 11.1), we will present a survey of neuroimaging-specific software implemented in Python.
-Next (in Section 11.2), we will discuss how to organize data from neuroscience experiments for data analysis that best takes advantage of these software tools.
-In the following chapters, we will dive into some of the applications of these data science tools to fundamental problems in neuroimaging data analysis.
+In previous posts, we discussed that data from neuroimaging experiments are arrays, computing with arrays tables and how to manipulate tabular data, scientific computing, and data visualization – were not specific to neuroimaging.
+Here, we will discuss data science approaches when they are tailored to neuroimaging data.
+First, we will present a survey of neuroimaging-specific software implemented in Python.
+Next, we will discuss some of the applications of these data science tools to fundamental problems in neuroimaging data analysis.

 ### Neuroimaging in Python